openharmony/docs/en/readme/kernel-subsystem.md

 For more information about Linux LTS 4.19.y, visit the [official kernel website](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/log/?h=linux-4.19.y).

-For more information about Linux LTS 5.10.y, visit the [official kernel website] (https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/log/?h=linux-5.10.y).
+For more information about Linux LTS 5.10.y, visit the [official kernel website](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux.git/log/?h=linux-5.10.y).

 During the build process, you can merge the driver code based on the chip platform and build the kernel image.
 All patches are licensed under GNU General Public License (GPL) 2.0.